All lanes shut down on I-285 SB ramp from I-85 SB; debris on roadway

-DEKALB - A tractor trailer carrying over 40,000 lbs. of paper products flipped over on the I-285 SB ramp from I-85 SB at Spaghetti Junction, spilling fuel all over the roadway.
+DEKALB - ATLANTA -- A tractor-trailer carrying over 40,000 pounds of paper products flipped over on the southbound Interstate 285 ramp from southbound I-85 at Spaghetti Junction, spilling fuel all over the roadway.

-The tractor trailer actually hit the barrier wall and threw concrete onto the Pleasantdale ramp from I-285 EB as well.
+The tractor-trailer hit the barrier wall and threw concrete onto the Pleasantdale ramp from eastbound I-285.

-All lanes are shut down on the I-285 SB ramp and the Pleasantdale ramp at this time.
+All lanes are now open on the southbound I-285 ramp and the Pleasantdale ramp at this time.

 Watch Atlanta Alive for more updates